albertdevss/File-Management-and-Archiving-System/README.md

 4. Install Requirements

       pip install -r requirements.txt

+5. Create an admin account

+   inside of venv type to create an admin account:

+   python manage.py createsuperuser

-5. Run the System
+7. Run the System
      Launch the backend server with this command:

    python manage.py runserver
-6. Access the Website
+8. Access the Website

    Once the server starts, open your web browser and go to: